Chloe-O/Nandi-Store/README.md

 4. Create a Procfile, this will allow Heroku to understand the type of app we are running, the following should be input to the Procfile:
 > web: python run.py

 ---

-## MongoDB

-## Heroku

-1. Create a Heroku account
-2. Create a new app in Heroku and select your region or closet region, for me this was Ireland though I am based in England
-3. From the deploy tab, choose 'GitHub' and input your repository's name to search for it, click connect once found
-4. Navigate to the settings tab and click 'Reveal config vars', the values from the env.py file will need to be input here i.e. IP, PORT, SECRET_KEY, MONGO_URI and MONGO_DBNAME
-5. From the deploy tab choose 'enable automatic deploys', commits and pushes will be automatically updated on your Heroku app
----

 # Credit